 In league with Joseph Garat, the mayor of Bayonne, Stavisky sold fraudulent bonds to the tune of 239 million francs.
 These were sold through a municipal credit union financed with the surety of what he called “the emeralds of the later Empress of Germany.”
 These emeralds turned out to be glass.
-With shades of 2019 bubble finance, he covered the bonds with other fraudulent sureties.
+With shades of present day bubble finance, he covered the bonds with other fraudulent sureties.
 His small-time thievery began at his father’s dental practice, where he stole gold fillings.

-The formula then, as now, was the use of bribes, blackmail (kompromat) and intimidation in which Stavisky warded off judicial intervention.
+The formula then, as now, was the use of bribes, blackmail (kompromat) and intimidation with which Stavisky warded off judicial intervention.
 With his ill-gotten proceeds, Stavisky bought several Parisian newspapers, controlling first advertising and then the news.
 He bought the Empire Theater and was known to be flashy – seen at right.

 Like the Jewish “financier”” Jeffrey Epstein, Stavisky had his little black book.
 During a six-year period, he paid out more than three million dollars in bribes to French business leaders and politicians and recorded their names in his ledger, listing the monies paid as “stock dividends.”
 He was a practitioner of the brownstone sexual kompromat operation.

 Stavisky had friends in high places within the Leftist Radical Party.
 Like Epstein, Stavisky charmed his way into the lives of people with important connections.